shin-dee/shin-dee/README.md

 - 👀 I’m interested in Life
 - 🌱 I’m currently learning Django and Python
 - 💞️ I’m looking to collaborate on interesting ideas
-- 📫 How to reach me by crispydragonpie@gmail.com

 <!---